Last Updated: March 26, 2023

 Adaptive reuse of a vacant building is a smart community choice for sustainable development.
-If you aren't acquainted with this phrase, it describes finding a new purpose for a building rather its original use--or the one everyone remembers.
+If you aren't acquainted with this phrase, it describes finding a new purpose for a building rather its original use, or at least the one everyone remembers.
 A new land use that has more market demand is chosen and developed.

 Re-purposing of buildings is a simple idea for community improvement, but often more difficult to implement because of the construction challenges that old buildings present.
 However, preservation of the history and often the architectural charm of the old building makes these projects exciting and valuable.
 In addition, reuse of buildings reduces the carbon footprint and solid waste inherent in building demolition and new construction.

 If people need to be convinced, we can refer you to an online calculator for the energy cost of tearing down buildings, as compared to what is known as embedded energy found in existing buildings.
 See this embedded energy calculator.

-That doesn't mean you won't have to sell the idea that what everyone remembers as a service station could become a restaurant.
+That does not mean you can ignore having to sell the idea that what everyone remembers as a service station could become a restaurant.
 Change threatens all but the best in us.

 For a general and simple discussion of the topic, see our page on recycling buildings, with the gorgeous photo of a gas station turned bar-restaurant.
 The difference is that the recycling idea does not necessarily mean a change of use.